Constitution & Bylaws

 - Secretary General, Editor, and all Past Presidents of the College except the Immediate Past President mentioned in the Bylaws Article III Section 1-A-2, shall be ex-officio members of the International Council with voice privilege but no vote.

 All Sections shall be represented by at least one Councilor.
-A minimum of 500 Active Fellows is required in order to obtain and maintain each additional Councilor.
-(This change to take effect not later than 2019) The International Council may, from time to time, adjust the number of Councilors to represent each Section.
-The number of Councilors to represent each Section at the present time shall be:
+A minimum of 500 Active Fellows in good standing is required to appoint and maintain a second Councilor.
+Thereafter, additional Councilors may be appointed for every 500 additional Fellows in good standing in a Section.
+The International Council may adjust the number of Councilors to represent each Section.

 - Councilors shall be elected from among the Fellows of that Section.